ckf42/shdl/README.md

 ### Usability

 * Export as standalone executable
     * Pyinstaller with UPX produced 9MB standalone executable with slow startup time.
 * Provide module integration

+### Design

+* Separate metadata processing (on e.g. JSON, XML, RIS) into its own file
+* Check if some class methods in `_BaseRepoHandler` can be converted to normal methods
+* Reduce verbose level
 * Optimize dependencies
     * Use urllib instead of requests?